bendqh1/let-s_encrypt/book.md

 Gratis certificates such as Let's Encrypt certificates could be installed with acme.sh or with CertSage (some tools may require root access).

+## Notes

+* Among Let's Encrypt community activists there is no real reason to pay for SSL certificates.
+* After a certificate has been issued, we can't modify it or add or remove any domain or subdomain (SAN) after issuance — we’d need to issue a new certificate which in cases of paid certificates will cost momey.

 ## Links

 * https://community.letsencrypt.org/u/humbleasker/activity/topics